Fourfront Group London Bridge Henry Woide 0793

 • Collaboration: Technology has made it easier for people to collaborate with each other, even if they are not in the same place.
 This has led to a rise in collaborative workspaces, such as huddle rooms and video conferencing rooms.
 Workplace designers are now creating spaces that support different types of collaboration, from informal brainstorming sessions to formal presentations.

 • Wellbeing: Technology can also be used to improve employee wellbeing.
 For example, wearable devices can be used to track employee activity levels and sleep patterns.
-This data can then be used to design workplaces that are more supportive of employee health and well-being.
+This data can then be used to design workplaces that are more supportive of employee health and wellbeing.

 • Smart buildings: Smart buildings use sensors and data to optimise the environment for occupants.
 For example, smart buildings can adjust the temperature, lighting, and ventilation based on the preferences of the occupants.
 This can lead to improved comfort and productivity.